fdrepo/www.flutterdoctor.com/docs/README.md

 # Design Principles
 * Minimalism with Collaboration.
-* Domain and Test Driven.
+* Domain Driven and Test Driven.
 * Immutable and Reactive.
-* Less Hierarchy, More Tags.
+* Less Hierarchy and More Tags.
-* Ideal Cognitive Load and Constructivism.
+* Optimal Cognitive Load and Constructivism.

 # Sponsors